How to Talk to Your Reluctant Student About Executive Function Coaching (2025)

 Picture this: you've just discovered the concept of executive function coaching, and you're confident it's the key to helping your child manage their overflowing plate of responsibilities.

-You approach them with optimism, only to be met with a defensive, "I don't have time to add another thing to my plate!"
+You approach them with optimism, only to be met with a defensive,

 Does this sound familiar?